theforeman/theforeman.org/plugins/katello/developers.md

 Get (decrypt) Katello key and gpg --import it.
 Of course, you need to be a person who knows how to decrypt the key.
 Decrypt the passphrase as well.
 The key that we've used starting with Katello 1.0 is D5A88496.
 Before doing the first sign, import katello key.
 In our git repo with keys do this:

 ```
-cd gpg-keys/katello-private
+cd gpg-keys/katello-private/$VERSION
 decrypt.sh
+gpg --improt katello.private.asc
-gpg --import katello.private.asc
+gpg2 --import katello.private.asc
 cat katello-passphrase.txt
 ```

 This passphrase will be used for signing the packages.
-Into ~/.rpmmacros put:
+Into ~/.rpmmacros put (make sure to update for your katello $VERSION):

 ```
 %signature gpg
-%_gpg_name Katello
+%_gpg_name Katello 3.7
 %__gpg_sign_cmd %{__gpg} \
     gpg --force-v3-sigs --digest-algo=sha1 --batch --no-verbose --no-armor \
     --no-secmem-warning -u "%{_gpg_name}" \